Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 Ya.
 Setelah kami menyelesaikan proses pembobotan skor antara lazer dan stable, seluruh skor akan muncul pada papan peringkat lazer.

-#### Apakah skor dari seluruh mod akan diikutsertakan pada papan peringkat?
+#### Apakah skor dari seluruh mod akan ditampilkan pada papan peringkat?

 For now, scores of all mod combinations appear on leaderboards.
 Whether scores will give performance points with all mods (and if they do, whether there will be a bonus or penalty applied) is still in discussion.

-Untuk saat ini, papan peringkat lazer menyertakan skor dari seluruh mod.
-Mod mana saja yang ke depannya akan memberikan performance point (dan saat ini masih didiskusikan.
+Untuk saat ini, papan peringkat lazer menampilkan skor dari seluruh mod.
+Apakah seluruh mod nantinya akan memberikan performance point (dan apakah akan ada mod tertentu yang nantinya akan bonus atau penalti) saat ini masih didiskusikan.

 #### I don't like the new gameplay mechanics.
 Can I restore the old gameplay mechanics like on stable?